usiemeblessing/Nigeria-Telecom-Subscriber-Data-Usage-Trend-Analysis/README.md

 This analysis uncovered the following insights:

-1. Market Concentration: MTN holds 51.9% market share (93M subscribers), up from 39.7% in 2020 — a dramatic consolidation.
+• Market Concentration: MTN now holds 51.9% market share (93M subscribers), up from 39.7% in 2020, a dramatic consolidation driven partly by the 2024 NIN-SIM deactivation exercise, which caused Globacom and T2 to lose a combined ~35M subscribers almost overnight.

-2. Operator Divergence: Airtel grew steadily to 33.9% share (61M subscribers, +7.5% YoY), while Globacom fell to 12.4% (22M) and T2 to just 1.8% (3M, -1.7% YoY).
+• Operator Divergence: Airtel grew steadily to 33.9% share (61M subscribers, +7.5% YoY), while Globacom fell to 12.4% (22M) and T2 to just 1.8% (3M, -1.7% YoY), the smallest and only declining operator.

-3. 2024 Market Shock: A sharp subscriber drop at Globacom and T2 in 2024 is traced to NCC's NIN-SIM deactivation enforcement, a genuine regulatory market event rather than a data error.
-4. Digital Shift: Internet subscribers (148M) represent over 82% of total subscribers, and broadband is growing more than 2x faster than the overall subscriber base.
+• Digital Shift: Internet subscribers (148M) now represent over 82% of total subscribers, and broadband is growing more than 2x faster than the overall subscriber base, confirming the market's shift from voice-first to data-first usage.

-5. Data Consumption: Internet usage reached 1.39M TB, up 35.7% year-over-year, driven by expanding broadband adoption.
+• Technology Transition: 4G remains the dominant network technology, while 5G adoption, though still early-stage is visibly climbing, marking the start of Nigeria's next infrastructure shift.
+This data is available from May 2023 onward.

-6. Reporting Gaps: Some years show fewer than 6 operators reporting data, a gap that helps explain discrepancies between summed operator totals and NCC's official reported figures.
+• Reporting Gaps: Some years show fewer than the full set of operators reporting data, a gap that helps explain discrepancies between summed operator totals and NCC's officially reported figures.

-7. Teledensity Volatility: Teledensity has fluctuated significantly (peaking above 100% before the 2024 decline), reflecting both multi-SIM ownership and the impact of SIM deactivation.
+• Teledensity Volatility: Teledensity has fluctuated significantly over the period, declining from 97.45% in January 2020 to 82.87% by December 2025, a drop of roughly 14.6 percentage points, closely tied to the 2024 subscriber deactivation event.

 ---